 Paid holidays are considered separate from your paid time off and will likely include at least federal holidays (Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, Christmas Day and New Year’s Day), according to Stacie Steelman CEO and founder of Crunch Care, an in-home care staffing company.

 “It’s not unusual for a nanny to have paid time off and then any number of paid holidays,” says Davis.
 “Families might also say, ‘We expect you to work on a holiday, such as Christmas Day, but you will be paid overtime.”
 She notes that some states have rules about overtime on holidays, so nannies should clarify the rules in their state.

 5. Health insurance contribution

-According to Davis, this is the most popular benefit nannies ask for, which comes as no surprise at a time when both premiums and concern around illness are high.
+According to Davis, this is the most requested of all the nanny benefits, which comes as no surprise.
 “Health insurance is a standard benefit in most professional jobs,” says Davis.
 “Some nannies prefer a healthcare reimbursement for their private insurance while others prefer to be added to a family’s insurance plan.
 It could also be a stipend — $200 a month is the minimum standard — that is earmarked for health care expenses.”